RahnevLab/General-lab-scripts/README.md

-# scripts
+# General lab scripts
-This is a place to store scripts that contain useful functions for reuse in projects
+A repository for useful functions and scripts that can be reused by others